ferhat-hachemi/mystipass/README.md

 - 🧪 Master password protection — secure access with a bcrypt-hashed master password

-- 💻 Built-in interactive CLI — navigate with user-friendly commands
+- 💻 Simple and user-friendly CLI — execute commands easily from your terminal

-- ⚡ Fast startup time — compiled to a native binary using GraalVM for lightning-fast CLI performance
+- ⚡ Fast startup time — compiled to a native binary using **[GraalVM Native Image](https://www.graalvm.org/)** for lightning-fast CLI performance

 - 🐧 Packaged as `.deb` — easily installable on Debian-based systems